ileefmans/stock-sentiment/README.md

   1) Set up scraping and accessing stock values
   2) Create relational database to store data
   3) Move from local device to AWS
-  4) Model for deriving sentiment 👈
+  4) Model for deriving sentiment
-  5) Model for predicting stock direction
+  5) Model for predicting stock direction 👈
   6) Build Web App
   7) Set up monitoring

 ## SMALL TODO:
-  1) Add labels to db
+  1) Add more labels to db
   2) Fix connection to db during training (only an issue training locally)
-  3) Train w/ EC2

 ## Overview